-• vest responsibility for providing technical assistance and management plan approval with the Secretary of Agriculture and allow the Park Service, in consultation with the Secretary of Agriculture, to provide technical assistance, and the Forest Plan controls.

-• explicitly provide that if the management entity's plan conflicts with the Chugach National Forest Plan,
+- exlude National Forest lands from the Heritage Area. - vest responsibility for providing technical assistance and management plan approval with the Secretary of Agriculture and allow the Park Service, in consultation with the Secretary of Agriculture, to provide technical assistance, and - explicitly provide that if the management entity's plan conflicts with the Chugach National Forest Plan, the Forest Plan controls.